Difference Between JSON and XML

 - JSON does not provide display properties, whereas XML does (as it’s a Markup Language).

-- JSON is less secured than XML.
+- JSON is less secure than XML.

 - JSON files are more human-readable than their counterpart XML.

-- JSON only supports text and number data types, whereas XML has varieties like text, numbers, images, charts, graphs etc.
+- JSON only supports text and number data types, whereas XML has varieties like text, numbers, images, charts, graphs, etc.

 JSON vs XML Comparison Table